Public housing: Australia

-Public housing in Australia is provided by departments of state governments, with funding provided by both the state and federal government.
+Public housing in Australia, also referred to as "housing commission", is managed by the states, with funding provided by both the state and federal governments.
+Policies vary by state, but generally, eligibility is based on personal or household income, asset limits and residency requirements.
+The allocation of public housing is typically done through a priority system where the applicants in the greatest need are housed first.

 There are over 300,000 public housing dwellings in Australia, consisting of low-density housing on master-planned estates located in suburban areas, and also inner-city high-rise apartments in Melbourne and Sydney.

-In recent decades, rooming and relief housing for the homeless has been privatised, and in recent years this housing has been sold off to avoid maintenance costs and capitalise on sales in a booming property market.
-In Melbourne, public housing stocks have been in decline for some time, sparking the recent Bendigo street housing campaign in which homeless people are being housed by the community campaign in homes left empty by the state government.
+In recent decades, rooming and relief housing for the homeless have both been privatised, and in recent years this housing has been sold off to avoid maintenance costs and capitalise on sales in Australia’s booming property market.
+In Melbourne, public housing stocks have been in decline for some time, sparking the 2016 Bendigo Street housing dispute in which homeless people are being housed by the community campaign in homes left empty by the state government.

+In 2016, a study by the Australian Housing and Urban Research Institute found an interesting effect of providing public housing to those living in poverty and who are at risk of losing their homes.
+When poor Western Australians were granted access to public housing, they began to rely on the region's healthcare system less, with immense savings for Western Australia.
+The reduction in the stress on hospitals, emergency rooms, and other forms of medical care projected to over $16 million saved for Western Australia per annum.

+Recently, in a move to address the public housing crisis, Prime Minister Anthony Albanese announced an allocation of $2 billion to states and territories specifically for the development of social housing.
+This measure is part of the federal government's commitment to tackling housing affordability and homelessness across Australia.
+The Housing Minister has proposed a guaranteed annual expenditure of $500 million on public housing.
+However, this policy is contingent on garnering crossbench support to ensure its implementation.

 New Zealand

 Private companies (such as the New Zealand Company) which fostered early organised European settlement in New Zealand constructed immigration barracks to serve as temporary accommodation for their new arrivals.

-The Workers' Dwellings Act of 1905 resulted in the Government of New Zealand commissioning the building of 646 houses.
+The Workers' Dwellings Act of 1905 resulted in the New Zealand Government commissioning the building of 646 houses.

 In 1937 the First Labour Government launched a major public-housing system—it became known as "state housing"—for citizens unable to afford private rents.
 Most state housing built between 1937 and the mid-1950s consisted of detached two-to-three-bedroom cottage-style houses; only 1.5% of state houses in 1949 formed part of apartment blocks, all of them in Auckland or in greater Wellington.
-After World War II ended in 1945, most local authorities also started providing social housing, mainly for elderly people with low incomes.
+After World War II ended in 1945, local authorities also started providing social housing, mainly for elderly people with low incomes.